hjleepapa/1.main/AUDIO_PLAYER_INTEGRATION_SUMMARY.md

 - **Redis Data Guide**: `REDIS_DATA_GUIDE.md`
 - **Integration**: Fully integrated into main Flask app

-The audio player is now a permanent part of your Sambanova project and will be available whenever your main application is running! 🎵🚀
+The audio player is now a permanent part of your Convonet project and will be available whenever your main application is running! 🎵🚀